 Apple Cost Estimate - Production

-- Harvest costs—as a percent of total labor costs—ranged from 28.5 percent for Granny Smith to 34.8 percent for Honeycrisp.
-[Source]
+- Harvest costs—as a percent of total labor costs—ranged from 28.5% for Granny Smith to 34.8% for Honeycrisp.

 - Other costs to consider as a higher percentage of for apple farms are fertilizer, pesticides, the cost of land, buildings and equipment.